vxhuang/CarbonPrice/README.md

   * The "downscaling.R" script can be used to downscale emissions from GCAM's 32 regional resolution to the country level using the Emissions Database for Global Atmospheric Research (EDGAR v4.3) as calibration.
   * The "healthImpacts.R" script performs the air quality modeling using the TM5-FASST model, and the health impact assessments.
   * The "main_text.R" script generates figures for the research paper.
+* Codes in "GCAM ensemble" are executed using Python 3.6.8.
+Codes in "Data and Codes/CODES" are executed using R 3.6.0 or R 4.1.2 (both available).